-For instance, an ecommerce merchant on Shopify’s Basic plan gets Shopify POS software for free—it’s included in their plan ($29 per month) and gives them the tools they need for occasional in-person selling via pop-up shops or kiosks at events.
+For instance, an ecommerce merchant on Shopify’s Basic plan gets Shopify POS software for free—it’s included in their plan ($39 per month, or $29 per month for annual billing) and gives them the tools they need for occasional in-person selling via pop-up shops or kiosks at events.

-Alternatively, merchants with permanent brick-and-mortar stores who need more advanced features, like reporting and analytics or greater control over staff and user permissions, can sign up for Shopify POS Pro for $89 per month, per store location.
+Alternatively, merchants with permanent brick-and-mortar stores who need more advanced features, like reporting and analytics or greater control over staff and user permissions, can sign up for Shopify POS Pro for $89 per month (or $79 per month paid annually), per store location.

-💡 PRO TIP: Shopify POS integrates your online and retail store data into one back office–from customer data to inventory, sales, and more.
+💡 PRO TIP: Shopify POS integrates your online and retail store data into one back office—including customer data, inventory, sales, and more.
 View easy-to-understand reports to spot trends faster, capitalize on opportunities, and jumpstart your brand’s growth.

 You can buy, lease, or rent POS hardware, depending on your needs.
 For instance, if you want to open a pop-up shop, you can rent Shopify POS hardware to accept payments, without sinking funds into hardware you don’t want to keep.
 But the hardware you need depends on your store’s setup.